“It is Molly Fillmore, however, who steals the show with

 Hailed by the Neue Zürcher Zeitung as "phenomenal" in her role debut as Marietta in Die tote Stadt, Molly Fillmore made her Metropolitan Opera debut as Helmwige in the Met’s newest, Grammy-winning production of Der Ring der Nibelungen, conducted by James Levine and directed by Robert Lepage.
 She returned to the Met to sing a principal role in Satyagraha by Philip Glass.
 Both Satyagraha and Die Walküre were shown live in movie theaters around the world as part of the Met’s Live in HD series as well as on PBS stations nationwide as part of their Great Performances series.
-She can be heard and seen on Deutsche Grammophon’s recent releases of the CD and DVD/Blu-Ray of Die Walküre from The Metropolitan Opera under the musical direction of James Levine and Fabio Luisi, as well as the 2021 release of Satyagraha from The Metropolitan Opera on both CD DVD.
+She can be heard and seen on Deutsche Grammophon’s recent releases of the CD and DVD of Die Walküre from The Metropolitan Opera under the musical direction of James Levine and Fabio Luisi, as well as the 2021 release of Satyagraha from The Metropolitan Opera on both CD DVD.